Moving to Oxford!

 The Grand Cafe is also a cafe I would love to try out, I've passed it several times but I've never had the time to stop and try it out.
 I'm usually rushing to a class or something.
 The Grand Cafe was also the first coffee house in England in the year 1650.

 If you know me, you will know I love Hillsong.
-It's been my Church since I moved to England in 2012.
+It's been my Church since I moved to England.
 It's funny, Hillsong seems to follow me everywhere lol.
 So when I was at Surrey, I was at Hillsong Guildford and on the host team too.
 During my gap year, I was at Hillsong London and on the host team as well.
 I also was a volunteer at the Hillsong Conference at the 02 arena (twice in 2014 and 2017) Now I'm at Oxford and I get to attend Hillsong Oxford and be on the host team as well.
 Hillsong Oxford actually reminds me a lot of Hillsong Guildford, it's a lot smaller than Hillsong London, so it feels like home already!

 There are two things I'm missing out now, that is - The Oxford Union and The Ashmolean Museum, which I will be sharing in my next two posts so look out for that.
 I recently got the chance to see Marc Jacobs and Edward Enninful- Editor in Chief of British Vogue at the Oxford Union.
 I also got the chance to watch Emeli Sande perform at the Oxford Union as well, so I would be sharing what that was like.
 I also had the opportunity of meeting model and activist and new face of Marc Jacobs - Adwoa Aboah as well, and I will be sharing all about that too.
 I actually did share some pictures from the Oxford Union and the Ashmolean museum (the world's first University museum) on my Instagram and Twitter, so you can check those out.